Japan Winter Wonderland Birding

 Day 1.
 Arrival in Tokyo and flight to Kushiro

-We fly in the afternoon from Haneda to Kushiro and check in at our comfortable hotel in town.
+We fly from Haneda to Kushiro in the afternoon and check in at our comfortable hotel in town.

 Day 2.
 Otowabashi bridge-Tsurui-Ural Owl-Yoroushi.

-the photography hotspot Otowabashi bridge to see Red-crowned Cranes and Whooper Swans in mystic mist and soft light of the sunrise.
+After a great breakfast at the hotel we will leave for Tsurui to watch Red-crowned We shall start early for the photography hotspot Otowabashi bridge to see Red-crowned Cranes and Whooper Swans in mystic mist and soft light of the sunrise.
 This is part of Kushiro Shitsugen National Park which was designated as a national park in 1987.
 Covering 270 sq. kilometers, it is recognised as the most important wetland (shitsugen) in Japan

-Afterwards we continue to the Tsurui feeding area for the cranes.
+Afterwards, we continue to the Tsurui feeding area for the cranes.
 We can usually get some dancing birds here.

 We stop at a stake-out for Ural Owl, hoping the the owl is still sitting exposed in the hole of a dead tree.

 Continuing to Joroushi Onsen (hotspring) we often see Sika Deers and Red Fox at the roadside.
-The area next to the lodge is good for Crested Kingfisher, Brown Dipper, Solitary Snipe, Hawfinch and Bullfinch
+The area next to the lodge is good for Crested Kingfisher, Brown Dipper, Solitary Snipe, Hawfinch and Bullfinch.

-The feeder outside the dining room attracts Japanese Tit, Coal Tit, March Tit, Eurasian Jay, Brown-eared Bulbul, Great Spotted and White-backed Woodpeckers
+The feeder outside the dining room attracts Japanese Tit, Coal Tit, March Tit, Eurasian Jay, Brown-eared Bulbul, Great Spotted and White-backed Woodpeckers.

 As dusk falls and while having an excellent Japanese Dinner we shall be watching the fish pond feeder for Blakiston’s Fish-Owl – the largest extant owl species weighing 4.5kg.
 The population in Japan is estimated at only 200 individuals.
 Night at the Joroushi Onsen Hotel.
 Take the opportunity to have a relaxing Japanese hot spring bath at the onsen.